digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 **Example 2**

-Below the module on the right is a valid upgrade of the module on the left.
+Below the module on the right is a valid upgrade of the module on the left:

 .. list-table::
    :widths: 50 50